Rhina Fernandes Williams

 - Biography

-She is a university-based member of the Collaboration and Reflection to Enhance Atlanta Teacher Effectiveness (CREATE) teacher residency program, funded by a grant from the U.S. Department of Education, Supporting Effective Educator Development (SEED).
-She has collaborated on starting up an innovative educational specialist program; served as co-coordinator for the Ed.D. in Curriculum and Instruction; created numerous graduate and undergraduate courses; planned and facilitated workshops and retreats for educators in local and global communities, and proudly taught elementary school for several years.
+She is a university-based member of the Cross-Institutional Collaboration and Reimagining toward Equity, Access and Teacher Effectiveness (CREATE) Project, a federally and philanthropically funded project that trains and supports educators across their career trajectory.
+She has collaborated on starting up an innovative educational specialist program; served as co-coordinator for the Ed.D. in Curriculum and Instruction; created numerous graduate and undergraduate courses; planned and facilitated workshops and retreats for educators in local and global communities; and taught elementary school for several years.

 - Publications